becem-gharbi/nuxt-auth/docs/configuration/redirection.md

 - **`login`** - The page that the user will be redirected to if login is required.
 - **`logout`** - The page that the user will be redirected to after logging out.
 - **`home`** - The page that the user will be redirected to after a successful login.
-- **`callback`** - The page that the user will be redirected to after a successful authentication with a third-party provider.
+- **`callback`** - The page that the user will be redirected to after a successful login with OAuth.
 - **`passwordReset`** - The page that the user will be redirected to after a password reset.
 - **`emailVerify`** - The page that the user will be redirected to after verifying their email.